Skip to main content

 Remy product agent AI product agent

 What Is a Product Agent?
-The AI Category That Compiles Apps From Specs
+The AI That Ships a Whole App, Not Code

 MindStudio Team RSS

 What Is a Product Agent?
-The AI Category That Compiles Apps From Specs
+The AI That Ships a Whole App, Not Code

-• Definition: An AI system that compiles annotated markdown specs into full-stack applications with backend, database, auth, and deployment
+• What it is: an AI system that compiles a plain-language spec into a full-stack app—backend, database, auth, frontend, deployment

 One coffee.
 One working app.